bassalyn/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-# Implemented a board game solver using hash tables in java
+# Implemented a board game solver using hash tables with linked lists in java